shawntabrizi/rust-state-machine/src/20/template/README.md

 This pattern allows pallets to be completely independent and reusable.
 A pallet doesn't need to know which other pallets exist in the runtime, it only needs its `Config` trait implemented.
 This means you can mix and match different pallets in different runtimes (production, test, development) without modifying the pallet code itself.

-This is the difference between building a single purpose blockchain and building a blockchain SDK, allowing for reusable, modular components, and ultimately bootstrapping a powerful ecosystem of blockchain developers.
+This is the difference between building a single-purpose blockchain and a blockchain SDK, allowing for reusable, modular components, and ultimately bootstrapping a powerful ecosystem of blockchain developers.

 ## Make Your System Configurable